-Queensland Health is in the process of determining where to establish highly specialised services to help women who are suffering complications from transvaginal mesh.
+Queensland Health has established the Queensland Pelvic Mesh Service to help women who are suffering complications from transvaginal mesh.
+Services include an initial comprehensive interdisciplinary assessment and will be based in the Gold Coast.
 You can register to receive updates on the Queensland Health website.

-Queensland Health has developed a webpage dedicated to transvaginal mesh procedures which includes useful tips for women considering undergoing a mesh procedure as well as information on the regulation of, and issues associated with, transvaginal mesh products in Australia.
+The dedicated website includes useful tips for women considering undergoing transvaginal mesh procedures as well as information on the regulation of, and issues associated with, transvaginal mesh products in Australia.

 The SA Health pelvic mesh consumer support service can be contacted on 1800 66 MESH (1800 666 374).The line is staffed 9am – 4pm, Monday to Friday (except public holidays).

 SA Health has published a pelvic mesh Q&A page.